 What Is Cannabis Rosin?

-Rosin comes from high heat and immense pressure.
-The resulting product is known as solventless hash oil (SHO) using a rosin press.
-The hash oil is forced out of cannabis flower from the trichome heads.
-When done correctly, the full-melt hash is highly potent and very rich in terpenes and cannabinoids.
+Cannabis rosin is made by combining high heat and immense pressure.
+Terpene and cannabinoid rich oil (resin) is forced out of cannabis plant material called trichomes using a rosin press.
+When done correctly, rosin is highly potent and very rich in terpenes and cannabinoids.
 Perhaps the best part of making golden yellow rosin is that it only takes seconds.

 Hash Rosin Hits the Market

 Commercial marijuana rosin traces its origins back to 2006.
 For years, cannabis consumers made hash rosin at home.
 However, producing rosin at home is a difficult process and with advances in technology it’s much easier to leave it to professionals.
 These technological advancements have made the rosin process much more sophisticated and the popularity of many types of rosin, beyond hash, have exploded since 2015.

 Using devices called rosin presses, commercial extraction labs can produce more products than ever before with highly favorable yields.
 Think of a rosin press as a giant hair straightener.
 It features two hot metal surfaces that an operator presses together.
 When they do, a gooey golden goo gushes out from between the two plates.
 It’s sort of like squeezing the juice out of an orange!